Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 Example 3

 We discovered a client who was in an abusive relationship.
-Her partner controlled her finances and didn’t allow her a mobile phone.
+Her partner controlled her finances and didn’t allow her to have a mobile phone.
 A nurse providing cancer treatment to the client’s son referred her to us via Wiltshire Citizens Advice.

 Again, it took a human intervention to overcome the effects of digital poverty.